Introsort: Implementations

 Introsort or some variant is used in a number of standard library sort functions, including some C++ sort implementations.

 The June 2000 SGI C++ Standard Template Library stl_algo.h implementation of unstable sort uses the Musser introsort approach with the recursion depth to switch to heapsort passed as a parameter, median-of-3 pivot selection and the Knuth final insertion sort pass for partitions smaller than 16.

 The GNU Standard C++ library is similar: uses introsort with a maximum depth of 2×log2 n, followed by an insertion sort on partitions smaller than 16.

 LLVM libc++ also uses introsort with a maximum depth of 2×log2 n, however the size limit for insertion sort is different for different data types (30 if swaps are trivial, 6 otherwise).
 Also, arrays with sizes up to 5 are handled separately.
 Kutenin (2022) provides an overview for some changes made by LLVM, with a focus on the 2022 fix for quadraticness.

 The Microsoft .NET Framework Class Library, starting from version 4.5 (2012), uses introsort instead of simple quicksort.

-Go uses introsort with small modification: for slices of 12 or less elements it uses Shellsort instead of insertion sort, and more advanced median of three medians of three pivot selection for quicksort.
+Go uses a modification of introsort: for slices of 12 or less elements it uses insertion sort, and for larger slices it uses pattern-defeating quicksort and more advanced median of three medians for pivot selection.
+Prior to version 1.19 it used shell sort for small slices.

 Java, starting from version 14 (2020), uses a hybrid sorting algorithm that uses merge sort for highly structured arrays (arrays that are composed of a small number of sorted subarrays) and introsort otherwise to sort arrays of ints, longs, floats and doubles.

 Variants

 pdqsort

-Pattern-defeating quicksort (pdqsort) is a variant of introsort incorporating the following improvements:
+Pattern-defeating quicksort (pdqsort) is a variant of introsort developed by Orson Peters, incorporating the following improvements: